 - 607.2f If an object has an ability printed on it that causes a player to pay a cost as it enters the battlefield and an ability printed on it that refers to the cost paid "as [this object] entered the battlefield," these abilities are linked.
 The second ability refers only to a cost paid as a result of the first ability. - 607.2g If an object has both a static ability and a triggered ability printed on it in the same paragraph, those abilities are linked.
 The triggered ability refers only to actions taken as a result of the static ability.
 See rule 603.10. - 607.2h If an object has a kicker ability printed on it and an ability printed on it that refers to whether that object was kicked, those abilities are linked.
 The second refers only to whether the intent to pay the kicker cost listed in the first was declared as the object was cast as a spell.
 If a kicker ability lists multiple costs, it will have multiple abilities linked to it.
 Each of those abilities will specify which kicker cost it refers to.
-See rule 702.31, "Kicker." - 607.2i If an object has an ability printed on it that causes a player to pay a variable additional cost as it's cast and an ability printed on it that refers to the cost paid "as [this object] was cast," these abilities are linked.
+See rule 702.32, "Kicker." - 607.2i If an object has an ability printed on it that causes a player to pay a variable additional cost as it's cast and an ability printed on it that refers to the cost paid "as [this object] was cast," these abilities are linked.
 The second refers only to the value chosen for the cost listed in the first as the object was cast as a spell.
 See rule 601.2b. - 607.2j The two abilities represented by the champion keyword are linked abilities.
-See rule 702.70, "Champion." - 607.3.
+See rule 702.71, "Champion." - 607.3.
+If, within a pair of linked abilities, one ability refers to a single object as "the exiled card," "a card exiled with [this card]," or a similar phrase, and the other ability has exiled multiple cards (usually because it was copied), the ability refers to each of the exiled cards.
+If that ability asks for any information about the exiled card, such as a characteristic or converted mana cost, it gets multiple answers.
+If these answers are used to determine the value of a variable, the sum of the answers is used.
+If that ability performs any actions on the exiled card, it performs that action on each exiled card. - 607.4.
 An ability may be part of more than one pair of linked abilities.

 Example: Paradise Plume has the following three abilities: "As Paradise Plume enters the battlefield, choose a color," "Whenever a player casts a spell of the chosen color, you may gain 1 life," and "{T}: Add one mana of the chosen color to your mana pool."
 The first and second abilities are linked.
-The first and third abilities are linked. - 607.4.
+The first and third abilities are linked.

+607.5.
 If an object acquires a pair of linked abilities as part of the same effect, the abilities will be similarly linked to one another on that object even though they weren't printed on that object.
 They can't be linked to any other ability, regardless of what other abilities the object may currently have or may have had in the past.